luizbgomide/sovereign/arcane-traditions.md

 Necromancers can prepare and cast High Magic spells in addition to the spells specific to Necromatic Magic.
 Necromancers can’t cast spells or use arts while armored or holding a shield.

-Each time a Necromancer advances a level, they can pick a new High Magic spell or a Necromancer spell to add to their spellbook.
+Each time a Necromancer advances a level, they pick a new High Magic spell or a Necromancer spell to add to their spellbook.
 They must be able to cast the spell to add it to their selection.

 ### Necromancer Arts and Spells